KarisFang/fpa-portfolio-3-statement-model/docs/ASSUMPTIONS_AND_SCENARIO_WRITEUP.md

 ## Balance check

 Row 40 of the Balance Sheet tab (`Total Assets − Total Liabilities & Equity`) is **zero in every single period**, including all three forecast years and under all three scenarios.
-This isn't cosmetic — it's the proof that every balance sheet account that moves is matched by a corresponding line in the cash flow statement or the income statement.
+This isn't cosmetic but it's the proof that every balance sheet account that moves is matched by a corresponding line in the cash flow statement or the income statement.
 This is the standard a real FP&A model is held to before it ever goes in front of a CFO.